Using OpenTelemetry Tracing

 Se estiver usando o Powershell, envolva os parâmetros '-D' entre aspas duplas, por exemplo, '"-DprojectArtifactId=opentelemetry-quickstart"'

-This command generates the Maven project and imports the quarkus-opentelemetry
+This command generates the Maven project and imports the quarkus-opentelemetry extension,

 which includes the default OpenTelemetry support,